BenjaminPlanterose/UMtools/README.md

 ## A word on the Beadchip microarray technology and the probes on the 450K

 The Beadchip technology is the basis of Illumina DNA methylation microarrays.
 On the one hand, it is a probe-based approach where hundreds of thousands of copies of a specific 50 nucleotide-long probes lie on the surface of silica beads.
 On the other hand, The microarray itself consists of a silica substrate with uniformly interspaced microwells.
-During the manufacture of the chip, a total of 622,399 types of beads are pooled together and deposited on the microarray.
+During the manufacture of the chip, a total of 622,399 types of beads, each bearing a different probe, are pooled together and deposited on the microarray.
 Subsequently, beads automatically self-assemble on the microarray's microwell.
-As a result, both the order and the number copies for a given bead type are random.
+As a result, both the order and the number copies for each bead type are random.
 To assign the correspondance between microwells and bead types, decoding is required.
 This is done during manufacture via consecutive hybridizations with other sets of probes that target the address, a 22 nucleotide-long oligonucleotide handle that links the bead to the probe (stored as a DMAP file).

-Strangely, although the 450K technology targets 485,512 cytosines, it employs 622,399 different probe oligonucleotides.
-The reason is the inclusion of control probes, which are not informative for CpG methylation, and Infinium type-I probes, that require two probes per CpG.
+Detection of DNA methylation is done by coupling single-nucleotide variant detection with bisulfite conversion, by which unmethylated cytosines are converted to uraciles while leaving methylated cytosines unchanged.
+Two approaches are simulataneously performed on the microarray:

+  * Infinium type-II: A single probe targets both epialleles by performing single base extension at CpG site positions +1 or +2 (depending on which strand is targetted).
+Thus, the addition of the nucleotide is dependent of the methylation status.
+As a result, Type-II probes are informative in both channels.

+  * Infinium type-I: Relies on two probes, each targetting either the unmethylated converted CpG or the methylated unconverted CpG.
+Single base extension occurs one nucleotide before or after the CpG site at positions 0 or +3 (depending on which strand is targetted).
+Thus, the addition of the nucleotide is independent of the methylation status, and hence, both probes are registed in the same fluorescence channel but at two different beadtypes.

-For a more thorough count, we have compiled all the probes included in the 450K:
+The addition of type-I probes together with the inclusion of control bead types that are not informative for CpG methylation explains why 485,512 cytosines are targetted by 622,399 different bead types.
+For a thorough count in which we have compiled all the probes included in the 450K:

 * Type I (n = 135,476 x 2) - two bead types per cytosine.